 Wed KC creates and maintains the nomination submission process along with the announcement of the final three nominees.
 A secure site, SurveyMonkey, is used to handle the logistics of creating, accruing, and exporting all this data.

 A nomination form is created within Survey Monkey with an area where wedding professions write-in their nominee’s name/business name within each category.
 When a business or individual’s name is written in by a voter and submitted on a ballot, it counts as “1” nomination.
 If the same business receives an additional nomination from a different wedding professional, then their count rises to “2”.
-The top three wedding professionals/businesses within each category that receive the total most nominations are announced as the final nominees to move forward to the voting round.
+In order to move on to the final round of voting, the top nominees are asked to provide documentation that they are operating legally and professionally.
+Each category is different, but in most cases a business license or EIN number is needed to validate the company.
+Once a company receives the top nominations and has verified their business, they are then announced as a final nominee to move forward to the voting round.
 The Academy has discussed hiring a third party to count the nominations, but since everything wrote-in may not be the same (planner’s name vs company name) it would be very difficult to expect this 3rd party to get it correct.
 Wed KC was designated to count the nominations as they are an unbiased party.

 All wedding professionals are required to fill out a bottom contact portion on their ballot so that tampering can be seen and handled from the back end.
 These details include first and last name, email, and business name.
 Only one nomination ballot is accepted per business email.
 Nominations are not counted if they are received from someone that does not have a valid wedding business-related email address (we search all emails online to see if they corresponded with a business), lived/worked outside of the Kansas City Metro Area, or refused to provide any contact information at all.
 Survey Monkey cannot filter this information, so it is done by hand by Wed KC.
 No nominations are accepted outside of Survey Monkey.